Wasgehtab97/tapem/docs/session_timer_audio.md

 ## 1. Prepare the audio asset

-1. Create or source a very short (≤ 1 second) notification-style chime in WAV format.
-The clip should be optimised for low latency and avoid long fades so that the cue is immediately recognisable.
+1. Create or source a concise (≈ 3 second) notification-style chime in WAV format.
+The clip should be optimised for low latency and avoid long fades so that the cue begins crisply and can finish as the countdown reaches zero.
 2. Verify that your chosen audio is licensed for your intended distribution.
 Keep the license text alongside the asset if attribution is required.
 3. Normalise the audio to avoid clipping while ensuring it remains audible on quiet devices.
 A peak level of −3 dBFS is typically sufficient.